A Complete Cheat Sheet for Clinical Documentation

 Efficient charting procedures

-No charting should ever be completed in advance; these will be reviewed in addition to flow sheets.
+No charting should ever be completed in advance.
 Patient assessment must be carefully documented, and with the right nursing policies consulted, these should elevate the quality of your notes.

 To help you visualize a good clinical document, we've included an example of a progress note separated into five sections.